ceciivanov/platform-go-challenge/README.md

 ## Continuous Integration with GitHub Actions

 This project uses GitHub Actions for continuous integration to ensure that all code changes are built, tested, and code coverage metrics are published.
-The CI pipeline is triggered on commits to the implementation branch and on pull requests to the main branch.
+The CI pipeline is triggered on commits to the implementation branch and on pull requests targeting the main branch.
+There is an option to manually trigger the CI pipeline as well by adding the `workflow_dispatch` event.
+This event will only trigger a workflow run if the workflow file is on the default branch (main).
+This requires also all the code to be merged into the main branch.

 ### Overview of CI Workflow